openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 .. note::

-   For information on recipe syntax, see the "
+   For information on recipe syntax, see the ":ref:`dev-manual/dev-manual-common-tasks:recipe syntax`" section.
-   Recipe Syntax
-   " section.

 .. _new-recipe-creating-the-base-recipe-using-devtool: